tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 I knew that word.
 I don’t know Greek, but I know what people call girls like me when they have old names for it.
 Lamia.
 Empousa.
 Xtabay.
 Mandurugo.
 Yakshi.
 Pontianak.

 Different languages.
 Same warning.
-Different mothers telling their sons not to let me in.
+Different mothers telling their sons not to invite me in.

 The message stayed there until the screen went dark.

 I opened my own phone after that.

 My Reddit post was still up!! :)

 There were new messages waiting.
 Men saying hi, hey, saw your selfie, I’m lonely too, platonic is fine, you have interesting eyes, where are you from, you look familiar, where are your features from?